-The present study revealed that statistically significant differences were observed regarding the positive effect of the two methods in relieving the cracked nipple which is favor more in expressed breast milk group.
-Expressed breast milk was more effective than peppermint water as it relieves cracked nipple in terms of breast pain, nipple soreness, and nipple trauma after its application. effectiveness of breast milk may be related to the breast milk having healing elements such as antibodies, anti-inflammatory, anti-microbial substances, and epidermal growth factors which may potentially promote the growth and repair of skin cells.
-Breast milk was more beneficial, convenient. inexpensive, and nonmedicinal.
+The present study revealed that statistically significant differences were observed regarding the positive effect of the two methods in relieving the cracked nipple which is favored more in the expressed breast milk group.
+Expressed breast milk was more effective than peppermint water as it relieves cracked nipple in terms of breast pain, nipple soreness, nipple trauma after application.
+The effectiveness of breast milk may be related to the fact that breast milk has healing elements such as antibodies, anti-microbial inflammatory, substances, and epidermal growth which factors may potentially promote the growth and repair of skin cells.
+Breast milk was more beneficial, convenient, inexpensive, and nonmedicinal.
 There is no need for washing and no secondary nipple trauma in using it locally.

 Therefore, breast milk is natural and biological for the body and is always available without side effects.
 It can be used in all social and economic groups in society.

-The findings of the present study are in agreement with Gharakhani Bahar et (2018)who investigated the effectiveness of mint tea bags, mint and breast milk on the cream, treatment of cracked nipple during the lactation period.
-They found that the nipple severity of pain significantly lower in breast milk than in the peppermint tea and peppermint cream groups.
-Breast milk is effective in nipple wound healing and pain relief breastfeeding during the period compared to mint cream and mint tea; therefore, the use of breast milk is recommended for the recovery of nipple crack and pain relief.
-This finding is in congruence with a study conducted by Ismail et al., (2019) who investigated the effectiveness expressed breast milk, peppermint water, and breast shell on the treatment of traumatic nipple in puerperal lactating mothers in El-Beheira, Egypt.
+The findings of the present study are in agreement with GharakhaniBahar et al. (2018) who investigated the effectiveness of mint tea bags, mint cream, and breast milk on the treatment of cracked nipple during the lactation period.
+They found that the severity of nipple pain was significantly lower in breast milk than in the peppermint tea and peppermint cream groups.
+Breast milk effective in nipple wound healing pain relief during breastfeeding period compared to mint cream and mint tea; therefore, the of breast milk use recommended for the recovery of nipple crack and pain relief.
+This finding is in congruence with a study conducted by Ismail et al., (2019) who investigated the effectiveness of expressed breast milk, peppermint water, and breast shell on the treatment of traumatic nipple in puerperal lactating mothers in El-Beheira, Egypt.
 Their findings revealed that the peppermint water group showed lower pain scores on the 7th and 14th day of intervention in comparison to the breast milk and the breast shell groups.